 Our Year 6 children come into the hall during lunch to eat their lunch alongside our Reception and Key Stage 1 children.
 They act as good role models and support the development of a school community where everyone talks to, and supports, one another.
 They model how to line up, use manners around the table and build a sense of school cohesion across the whole school.
 The Lunch Time Leaders get to choose 3 friends who they share table duties with and spend no longer than it takes to eat their dinner in the hall.

-Supported by Mrs Ross and Miss Creed
+Supported by Miss Creed

 Eco Warriors (Elected)

 Music Monitors ensure all our instruments re in the correct place and in good order.
 They also support at music clubs and music performances.

 Eco Warriors organise and lead activities to help make Grove more green!
 They meet half termly and plan an activity per term to raise awareness of local and national environmental issues.
 Children from across the school are invited to apply through a project in September.